gstanden/scst-3.x-debian/README.md

 This fork has been updated for SCST 3.3.0 (latest release)

-This fork has been updated for Ubuntu 17.04 (tested), Ubuntu 16.04 (tested)* and Ubuntu 15.04 (tested)
+This fork has been updated for Ubuntu 17.04 (tested)

 * tested means scst-dkms modules built/installed, and scst survived kernel upgrades with no loss of functionality.

-* On Ubuntu 16.04 testing successful on kernel 4.4.0-83-generic but failed on kernel 4.4.0-87-generic

-This fork should work on all systemd-enabled Ubuntu releases (15.04+) (15.04,16.04.17.04 all tested and work)
+This fork should work on all systemd-enabled Ubuntu releases (15.04+) (15.04,16.04 should work but not yet tested fully)

 This fork should work on all systemd-enabled Debian-based linuxes (e.g. Linux Mint if using systemd) (not tested yet)